douglaschu/cookiedelivery/README.md

 Include a set of executable tests for your solution.
 The following is a set of inputs for which the correct result is known:

-[Visual representation of neighborhood graph TBA]
+[See neighborhood.txt for list of nodes and edge values.
+Visual representation of neighborhood graph TBA]

 Given:
 startLocation: Natalie's House